Rigby-David/Rigby-David/README.md

 - 👀 I’m interested in coding and software development.
 - 🌱 I’m currently learning how to code and become a software developer.
 - 💞️ I’m looking to collaborate on anything regarding the tech industry.
 While my ambition is in coding and software development, I am curious to learn as much as I can.
-- 📫 How to reach me @rigby335@hotmail.com
+- 📫 How to reach me: Message me at [Linkedin](www.linkedin.com/in/david-rigby2022)

 <!---
 Rigby-David/Rigby-David is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.